 - CommScript is a classic script by Manfred Albracht with thick and thin strokes.

-- Mr. Fisk-Coke by Mike Larsen is a bit like a messier version of Loki Cola and only the uppercase letters really have any Spencerian look and feel.
+- Mr. Fisk-Coke by Mike Larsen is a bit like a messy version of the Coca-Cola style and only the uppercase letters really have any Spencerian look and feel.
 It uses the lower case c to create the alternate uppercase C and has limited punctuation.

 Commercial Spencerian Script FontsWith some of these commercial fonts you'll get more alternate characters, flourishes, and ligatures.